BIRSBiointegration/Hackathon/scNMT-seq/README.md

 ## Easy data
-Easy data can be downloaded from [CloudStor](https://cloudstor.aarnet.edu.au/plus/s/Xzf5vCgAEUVgbfQ) in the `output/` folder or from the direct link: https://cloudstor.aarnet.edu.au/plus/s/Xzf5vCgAEUVgbfQ?path=%2Foutput
+Easy data can be downloaded from [CloudStor](https://cloudstor.aarnet.edu.au/plus/s/Xzf5vCgAEUVgbfQ) in the `output/` folder or from [this direct link](https://cloudstor.aarnet.edu.au/plus/s/Xzf5vCgAEUVgbfQ?path=%2Foutput).
-The description of the files can be found in below.
+The contents are described below.

 ## Data directories